dimdub34/intergen/cprinter.md

 <br>

-> In the absence of perceived intragenerational competition, cooperation depends only on a player's personal valuation of future welfare.
+> In the absence of intragenerational competition, cooperation depends only on a player's personal valuation of future welfare.

 ---